Code-Institute-Submissions/facefinder/README.md

 ## THE FUTURE
+##### I will creating in the future a react component for a new auth system, with much more fuctionalty, suvh pasword & email ##### recovery , but this would of been far to much to implement, the main scope of this project is the discover the power of ##### clarifai
-##### I hope to develop on this project in the future to train a model to dedect recthangles, then I can extract the shapes with software such Adobe ai, I can then use these shapes the create isomorphic designs, example would be point the model at a skyline & extract the shapes & then build the isomorphic city.
+##### I hope to develop on this project in the future to train a model to dedect recthangles, then I can extract the shapes with ##### software such Adobe ai, I can then use these shapes the create isomorphic designs, example would be point the model at a ##### skyline & extract the shapes & then build the isomorphic city.
 ##### Get 100% in LightHouse
 ##### Dockerisation for greater speed & performance
-##### A more sophisticated authentication system

 ## Technologies Used